Curiosity (rover): Mars Hand Lens Imager (MAHLI)

-MAHLI is a camera on the rover's robotic arm, and acquires microscopic images of rock and soil.
+MAHLI is a camera on the rover's robotic arm, and acquires microscopic images of rock and regolith.
 MAHLI can take true-color images at 1600×1200 pixels with a resolution as high as 14.5 µm per pixel.
 MAHLI has an 18.3 to 21.3 mm focal length and a 33.8–38.5° field of view.
 MAHLI has both white and ultraviolet Light-emitting diode (LED) illumination for imaging in darkness or fluorescence imaging.
 MAHLI also has mechanical focusing in a range from infinite to millimeter distances.
 This system can make some images with focus stacking processing.
 MAHLI can store either the raw images or do real time lossless predictive or JPEG compression.
 The calibration target for MAHLI includes color references, a metric bar graphic, a 1909 VDB Lincoln penny, and a stair-step pattern for depth calibration.